 Several options are available for boat insurance with a variety of package options.
 You can get coverage for fishing equipment from $1,000 to $10,000, personal effects from $3,000 to $5,000 and towing coverage from $500 to $2,500.
 Other discounts include multi-boat, boater safety course, diesel fuel, paid-in-full discount, and a claims-free renewal discount that goes into effect for the policy renewal period if you have remained claims-free for the entire policy period.
 Nationwide also has a rewards program through a partnership with Plenti, which allows customers to earn points that can be applied as discounts at certain stores.

 Best for Individualized Customer Service: United Marine Underwriters

 As it emphasizes on its website, United Marine Underwriters is a specialty insurance company that writes insurance for “just boats.”
-It has been in business for over 28 years and provides boat insurance in all U.S. states except New Mexico.
+It has been in business since 1990 and provides boat insurance in all U.S. states except New Mexico.
 Boat insurance navigation is also available to Canada, the Bahamas, and Mexico.
-Liability limits are available up to $1,000,000, with discounts available for completing one of several boating safety courses approved by the Coast Guard Auxiliary and Power Squadron and the National Association of State Boating Law Administrators, and others, according to its website.
+Liability limits are available up to $1,000,000, with discounts available for completing one of several boating safety courses approved by the Coast Guard Auxiliary and Power Squadron and the National Association of State Boating Law Administrators, among others, according to its website.